 This page is a great spot to put your highlights on Back-to-School night or to share things you want parents and students to always keep in mind about your class.
 This section can also be used to hold links that your students need to access frequently such as educational websites, reference sites, etc.

 Attach videos, Google Docs, and other items to your Classroom page.

 Tired of handing out papers and running copies?
 Does your school have a block for YouTube videos but you can’t find a suitable replacement?
-Use Google Classroom for these!
-Just add whatever resources you want your students to have and they’ll show up in the students’ newsfeed on your Classroom page.
-These lessons can also be interactive.
-Have students collaborate on ideas, drag and drop elements that they would normally have to cut, show and hide answers and many other functions.
+This is a perfect use for Google Classroom!
+Just add whatever lessons or resources you want your students to have and they’ll show up in the students’ newsfeed on your Classroom page.

 See who is (and isn’t) turning in assignments by tracking progress.